 Hi.
-I'm Hannah, a Junior Web Designer, with a passion for UX.
+I'm Hannah, a Junior Web Designer based in Lancashire.

-In July 2018 I graduated from Edge Hill University with a 2:1 in Web Design & Development.
-I have a big interest in Web Design, and I am currently looking for an opportunity in this field.View Work
+In July 2018, I graduated from Edge Hill University with a 2:1 in Web Design and Development.
+I have a big interest in Web Design, UX, and Web Marketing and am currently looking for an opportunity in one of these fields.View Work

 Lots of people are buying plants without knowing how to look after them.
 This application is designed to help people take care of their plants at a basic level by reminding the user when and how to care for their plants.View Project